MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar.](./media/call-controls-1.jpg)

-    Selecting the **More** menu from the call controls toolbar enables the technician to share their space and annotations, share their screen, or record the call.
+    Selecting the **More** menu from the call controls toolbar enables the technician to add participants, share their space and annotations, share their screen, or record the call.

     ![Screenshot of the Dynamics 365 Remote Assist call controls toolbar with More menu highlighted and opened.](./media/call-controls-more-menu.jpg)